-Morning walk along the Taedonggang river which divides Pyongyang into west and east districts – catch locals on their way to work and school
+Morning walk along the Taedong River which divides Pyongyang into west and east districts – catch locals on their way to work and school

-Film Studio – over a thousand North Korean films were produced here with backdrops of fake locations such as Seoul, China, Japan and even Europe.
-We’ll also have a chance to dress up and reinact a scene from the Koryo dynasty
+Drop by the Korean Film Studio – over a thousand North Korean films were produced here with backdrops of fake locations such as Seoul, China, Japan and even Europe.
+Koryo dynasty costumes are available as an option to complete the scene of old Korea

-Drive to Nampo City – a major port city located two hours south west from Pyongyang
+Drive to Nampo City (2 hour) – a major port city located south west of Pyongyang

-Tae’an Friendship Glass Factory – A very retro factory in cooperation with the Chinese which produces most of the glass used in the DPRK
+Visit Tae’an Friendship Glass Factory – a very retro factory in cooperation with a Chinese company which produces most of the glass used in the DPRK

-Kangso Mineral water factory – Home to the DPRK’s most famous sparkling water –you learn how it’s pumped from the ground, bottled and delivered.
+Drop by Kangso mineral water factory – Home to the DPRK’s most famous sparkling water –you learn how it’s pumped from the ground, bottled and delivered.
 No visit is complete without samples!

-West Sea Barrage – An astounding example of socialist construction, the barrage was built to keep the salty water of the West Sea from rendering parts of the Taedonggang River and surrounding farmland useless, as well as controlling the tide of the river.
+Drive to the West Sea Barrage – an astounding example of socialist construction, the 8km long barrage was built to separate salty water of the Yellow Sea from the fresh water of the Taedong River to promote better farmland as well as controlling the tide of the river.
 We visit the top of this massive Soviet project.

 Drive back to Pyongyang.

 Lunch at the Pottongang Restaurant.

 Mansugyo Beer Bar – usually a very busy and happening bar in Pyongyang, cheap beers with over seven different local brews on tap!
-Coffee and softdrink also available
+Coffee and soda also available

 Dinner at the National Restaurant with performance